amanda-lambda/pokemon-sprite-generator/README.md

   -h, --help            show this help message and exit --mode {train,sample}
-                        run the network in train or sample mode --save_dir SAVE_DIR   path to save model and logs --load_dir LOAD_DIR   name of model to load --root_dir ROOT_DIR   path to the training data --csv_file CSV_FILE   path to the training data --batch_size BATCH_SIZE
+                        run the network in train or sample mode --save_dir SAVE_DIR   path to save model, logs, generated images --load_dir LOAD_DIR   path to model to load --use_gpu             if set, train on gpu instead of cpu --root_dir ROOT_DIR   path to the training data --csv_file CSV_FILE   path to the training data --batch_size BATCH_SIZE